mingodad/HappyHTTP/README.md

 HappyHTTP is licensed under the [zlib/libpng license](http://www.opensource.org/licenses/zlib-license.php).

-The intented spirit is: do whatever you want with it (including using it in commercial products), but if you make improvements, please send me a patch!
+You are free to use this library however you wish, but if you make changes, please send a patch!

-If you use it in something cool, let me know!
+If you use it, let us know.